We Know What You Want: An Advertising Strategy Recommender System for Online Advertising

 Performing Thompson Sampling in a neural network needs to describe the uncertainty of the network.
-Bayesian models ~\cite{mackay1992practical, neal1995bayesian, blundell2015weight} offer a mathematically grounded framework to represent the uncertainty of the models, but usually, come with a prohibitive computational cost~\cite{gal2016dropout}.
-To solve the problem, we apply Dropout, which is a simple but efficient technique to prevent overfitting of neural networks~\cite{srivastava2014dropout}, as a Bayesian approximation method to express the uncertainty of the model in deep learning since it is proved that a nonlinear neural network with any depth, if applying Dropout, is mathematically equivalent to the approximation of the deep Gaussian Process~\cite{gal2016dropout}.
-By implementing Thompson Sampling through Dropout technique, we can well balance exploitation and exploration during action selection.
+Bayesian models~\cite{mackay1992practical, neal1995bayesian, blundell2015weight} offer a mathematically grounded framework to represent the uncertainty of the models, but usually, come with a prohibitive computational cost~\cite{gal2016dropout}.
+Dropout, a simple yet effective way to avoid neural networks from overfitting~\cite{srivastava2014dropout}, is proved to be a Bayesian approximation representing the uncertainty of the deep learning model~\cite{gal2016dropout}.
+Inspired by the above discussion, we apply Dropout in neural networks to balance exploration and exploitation in our recommendation problem.